Piano Fantasy

 And remember the fingers themselves: even where you cannot reach, stretch them toward the interval to make the distance as small as possible while the arm moves toward the next note.
 At the last moment, let the finger go to the note.
 The gap shrinks because you were already reaching into it.

 These are not compromises.
 They are the specific intelligence of a smaller hand — and a well-fingered small-hand passage often connects more cleanly than a large hand forcing a stretch it can barely hold.
+And it isn't only single-line passages: real octaves are within reach of a small hand too, struck rather than rolled, once the same forearm-led preparation is in place.

 The Arm Is Always There